Kary Vincent Jr.

-Kary Lamont Vincent Jr. (born February 27, 1999) is an American professional football defensive back for the San Antonio Brahmas of the United Football League (UFL).
+Kary Lamont Vincent Jr. (born February 27, 1999) is an American professional football defensive back for the Houston Gamblers of the United Football League (UFL).
 He played college football at LSU before he was drafted by the Denver Broncos in the seventh round of the 2021 NFL draft.

 Early life

 Vincent grew up in Port Arthur, Texas and attended Memorial High School.
 As a senior, he was named first-team All-USA Texas after intercepting seven passes, four of which he returned for touchdowns.

 College career

 As a true freshman, Vincent played in 11 games with nine tackles and one interception.
 He had 31 tackles, one sack, six passes deflected and one interception in his sophomore season.
 As a junior, he had 48 tackles with nine pass defended with four interceptions as LSU won the 2019 National Championship.
 Vincent announced that he would opt out of the 2020 season in order to prepare for the 2021 NFL draft.

 Vincent is also a sprinter on the LSU track team.
 He competed at the 2019 NCAA Division I Outdoor Track and Field Championships in the 4 x 100-meter relay.